 over 270 homes.
 These are located in over 50 different local authorities.
 Some are subject to the nomination rights of the original Service or regimental organisations which donated the funds for the building.
 The properties in Jersey are subject to residential qualification for the States of Jersey.

-The properties are for rental only, unless they are under the Shared Ownership Scheme.
+The properties are for rental only, unless they are under the Shared Leasehold Scheme.
 Haig Housing does not have any sheltered, residential or nursing homes.
 The majority of homes are suitable for families and only a small number of properties are suitable for single applicants.
 You can see the spread of housing in our Location and Property Search.

 To be considered for housing, applicants must have a British Armed Forces connection and be in housing need.
-Applicants for the Trust’s Shared Ownership Scheme and the Special Needs Housing are considered on a case by case basis.
+Applicants for the Trust’s Shared Leasehold Scheme and the Special Needs Housing are considered on a case by case basis.
 If you are interested in the Shared Ownership Scheme, please visit the Special Needs Purchase page to see if you are eligible.